sumeet-chand/gamecube_modding_guide/README.md

 ## PLAY BACKUP GAMES AND ROMS
 1. Add .iso or .nkit.iso roms to FAT32 formatted MicroSD card,
-2. connect to SD2SP2 or similar device then connect to serial port 2 underneath your device ensuring it's an original DOL-001 model Gamecube.
+2. connect to SD2SP2 or similar device
+.3 Connect SD2SP2 to Gamecube serial port 2 underneath your device.
 3. Boot into swiss using any exploit method as above, then change to MicroSD folder and play any game

 ## GAMEBOY INTERFACE SETUP